soyuka/pidusage/README.md

 Cross-platform process cpu % and memory usage of a PID.

+## Synopsis

 Ideas from https://github.com/arunoda/node-usage but with no C-bindings.

-Please note that if you need to check a Node.JS script process cpu and memory usage, you can use [`process.cpuUsage`](https://nodejs.org/api/process.html#process_process_cpuusage_previousvalue) and [`process.memoryUsage`](https://nodejs.org/api/process.html#process_process_memoryusage) since node v6.1.0.
+Please note that if you need to check a Node.JS script process cpu and memory usage, you can use [`process.cpuUsage`][node:cpuUsage] and [`process.memoryUsage`][node:memUsage] since node v6.1.0.
 This script remain useful when you have no control over the remote script, or if the process is not a Node.JS process.

 ## Usage